Skip to main content

 \(\newcommand{\avec}{\mathbf a}\) \(\newcommand{\bvec}{\mathbf b}\) \(\newcommand{\cvec}{\mathbf c}\) \(\newcommand{\dvec}{\mathbf d}\) \(\newcommand{\dtil}{\widetilde{\mathbf d}}\) \(\newcommand{\evec}{\mathbf e}\) \(\newcommand{\fvec}{\mathbf f}\) \(\newcommand{\nvec}{\mathbf n}\) \(\newcommand{\pvec}{\mathbf p}\) \(\newcommand{\qvec}{\mathbf q}\) \(\newcommand{\svec}{\mathbf s}\) \(\newcommand{\tvec}{\mathbf t}\) \(\newcommand{\uvec}{\mathbf u}\) \(\newcommand{\vvec}{\mathbf v}\) \(\newcommand{\wvec}{\mathbf w}\) \(\newcommand{\xvec}{\mathbf x}\) \(\newcommand{\yvec}{\mathbf y}\) \(\newcommand{\zvec}{\mathbf z}\) \(\newcommand{\rvec}{\mathbf r}\) \(\newcommand{\mvec}{\mathbf m}\) \(\newcommand{\zerovec}{\mathbf 0}\) \(\newcommand{\onevec}{\mathbf 1}\) \(\newcommand{\real}{\mathbb R}\) \(\newcommand{\twovec}[2]{\left[\begin{array}{r}#1 \\ #2 \end{array}\right]}\) \(\newcommand{\ctwovec}[2]{\left[\begin{array}{c}#1 \\ #2 \end{array}\right]}\) \(\newcommand{\threevec}[3]{\left[\begin{array}{r}#1 \\ #2 \\ #3 \end{array}\right]}\) \(\newcommand{\cthreevec}[3]{\left[\begin{array}{c}#1 \\ #2 \\ #3 \end{array}\right]}\) \(\newcommand{\fourvec}[4]{\left[\begin{array}{r}#1 \\ #2 \\ #3 \\ #4 \end{array}\right]}\) \(\newcommand{\cfourvec}[4]{\left[\begin{array}{c}#1 \\ #2 \\ #3 \\ #4 \end{array}\right]}\) \(\newcommand{\fivevec}[5]{\left[\begin{array}{r}#1 \\ #2 \\ #3 \\ #4 \\ #5 \\ \end{array}\right]}\) \(\newcommand{\cfivevec}[5]{\left[\begin{array}{c}#1 \\ #2 \\ #3 \\ #4 \\ #5 \\ \end{array}\right]}\) \(\newcommand{\mattwo}[4]{\left[\begin{array}{rr}#1 \amp #2 \\ #3 \amp #4 \\ \end{array}\right]}\) \(\newcommand{\laspan}[1]{\text{Span}\{#1\}}\) \(\newcommand{\bcal}{\cal B}\) \(\newcommand{\ccal}{\cal C}\) \(\newcommand{\scal}{\cal S}\) \(\newcommand{\wcal}{\cal W}\) \(\newcommand{\ecal}{\cal E}\) \(\newcommand{\coords}[2]{\left\{#1\right\}_{#2}}\) \(\newcommand{\gray}[1]{\color{gray}{#1}}\) \(\newcommand{\lgray}[1]{\color{lightgray}{#1}}\) \(\newcommand{\rank}{\operatorname{rank}}\) \(\newcommand{\row}{\text{Row}}\) \(\newcommand{\col}{\text{Col}}\) \(\renewcommand{\row}{\text{Row}}\) \(\newcommand{\nul}{\text{Nul}}\) \(\newcommand{\var}{\text{Var}}\) \(\newcommand{\corr}{\text{corr}}\) \(\newcommand{\len}[1]{\left|#1\right|}\) \(\newcommand{\bbar}{\overline{\bvec}}\) \(\newcommand{\bhat}{\widehat{\bvec}}\) \(\newcommand{\bperp}{\bvec^\perp}\) \(\newcommand{\xhat}{\widehat{\xvec}}\) \(\newcommand{\vhat}{\widehat{\vvec}}\) \(\newcommand{\uhat}{\widehat{\uvec}}\) \(\newcommand{\what}{\widehat{\wvec}}\) \(\newcommand{\Sighat}{\widehat{\Sigma}}\) \(\newcommand{\lt}{<}\) \(\newcommand{\gt}{>}\) \(\newcommand{\amp}{&}\) \(\definecolor{fillinmathshade}{gray}{0.9}\)

 Not shown on the meteogram for Kerrville, but also of importance, is air pressure.
 Air Pressure Data was not available for this particular day in Kerrville.
-Both warm and cold fronts behave like an area of low pressure, with air pressure steadily declining as the front approaches, and increasing once the front passes.
+Both warm and cold fronts behave like areas of low pressure, with air pressure steadily declining as the front approaches and increasing once the front passes.
 In fact, especially in summer months when differences between warm and cold air masses are small (hence frontal conditions are not as well pronounced), the decreasing air pressure followed by a recovery in air pressure is a telltale sign of a frontal passage.
+Let’s investigate a more detailed example of this.
+Figure 10.2.1 is a map of surface conditions across the United States at 1200 UTC (7 am Central Daylight Time) on July 28, 2019, focusing on a cold front stretching from central Canada through western North Dakota, down to a low-pressure system in Wyoming.

 Weather map for the continental United States.
 Details in caption.

 Figure \(\PageIndex{1}\): Surface Weather Conditions for the United States at 1200 UTC on July 28, 2019.
 (CC BY-NC 4.0American Meteorological Society via Unidata).
-Alternative description of image
+Alternative description of the image

-1. Towards the North
+1. Towards the north

-2. Towards the East/Southeast
+2. Towards the east-southeast

-3. Towards the West
+3. Towards the west

-2. At 1200 UTC, Bismarck, in central North Dakota, is reporting a temperature 68°F, a dew point of 65°F, and winds coming from the _____________ at 5 knots.
+2. At 1200 UTC, Bismarck, in central North Dakota, is reporting a temperature 68°F, a dew point of 65°F, and winds coming from the _______ at 5 knots.

-1. North
+1. north

-2. Southeast
+2. southeast

-3. Southwest
+3. southwest

-4. West
+4. west

-Figure 10.2.2 is a map of Surface Conditions across the United States for 0000 UTC on July 29, 2019, 12 hours later than Figure 10.2.1.
+Figure 10.2.2 is a map of surface conditions across the United States at 0000 UTC on July 29, 2019, 12 hours after Figure 10.2.1.

 Weather map showing pressure, frontal systems, precipitation, and reported weather information for the continental United States.
 Details in caption.